Cannabis Ratio Guide for THC, CBD and Other Cannabinoids

 What are Cannabinoid Ratios?

-For example, a strain with a 2:1 ratio means the strain has twice the THC (or CBD and other cannabinoids depending on which number is which) than CBD.
+For example, a strain with a 2:1 ratio means the strain has twice the THC as CBD (and/or other cannabinoids depending on the product).
 A 1:1 ratio means a balanced mix of THC and CBD.
 It's that easy!